getmimo/coding-challenge/mobile-challenge.md

 ## Server API

-The server API for getting the lessons is simple: just send a GET request to https://mimochallenge.azurewebsites.net/api/lessons and you'll receive a JSON object that contains all the lesson information.
+To get the lessons from the server API is simple: just send a GET request to https://mimochallenge.azurewebsites.net/api/lessons and you'll receive a JSON object that contains all the lesson information.